-[6] There were further assaults that are recorded after the Guards in the Republic of Ireland became aware of the assailants principally by Gibson.
-The victim was put back in a car and the group set off again.
-At this point Gibson used a crossbow to fire a bolt into the victim's left ankle and shot him in the right knee.
+[6] There were further assaults in the car principally by Gibson.
+At one stage it seemed that the Garda in the Republic of Ireland became aware of them, as a Garda car followed their car for a short distance.
+They made the victim get out of the car.
+He was again kicked on his legs and punched on his face by Gibson.
+The victim was put back into the car and the group set off again.
+They arrived at Gibson's house.
+At this point Gibson used a crossbow to fire a bolt into the victim's left ankle.
+Gibson then removed the bolt from the victim's ankle and shot him in the right knee.
 Ultimately, the victim was taken back by car to Portadown in Northern Ireland where he was left in the middle of the road, early in the morning.

 [7] The purported motive was that Gibson had told the applicant that the victim had allegedly raped two women and so it was decided to go to the victim's house to challenge him in relation to this.
 This was a particularly sinister attempt to exact some justice in a misguided way upon this vulnerable victim.
+Police confirmed that the victim was not involved in any such incident.